Integreight/1Sheeld-Android-SDK/README.md

 - Fork the repo.
 - Open an issue with your proposed feature or bug fix.
 - Commit and push code to your forked repo.
-- Submit a pull request.
+- Submit a pull request to *development* branch.

 Don't forget to drop us an email, post on our forum, or mention us on Twitter or Facebook about what you have did with the SDK, we would love to hear about it.